WKesneY/Learning-C---Universidade-Federal-do-Cear-/readme.md

 Hello everyone!! 😁

-Here you can see my studies from when i was learning C at Universidade Federal do Ceará.
+Here you can see my studies from when I was learning C at Universidade Federal do Ceará.
-It's just programming fundamental using C.
+It's just programming fundamentals using C.

-All the codes are in Brazillian Portuguese and thw questions you can read in the PDF. 😉
+All the codes are in Brazillian Portuguese and the questions you can read in the PDF. 😉